kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

 2. TestDefinition that specifies the image to use and commands to run.
 3. ClusterTestSuite that defines which tests to run on a cluster, and how you want to run them.

 In Kyma, we created integration jobs in the continuous integration tool called [Prow](https://github.com/kyma-project/test-infra/blob/main/prow/README.md).
-These Prow jobs are run before and after merging any changes to the `master` branch.
-Upon triggering, a Prow job runs the [`testing.sh`](https://github.com/kyma-project/kyma/blob/master/installation/scripts/testing.sh) script that creates a ClusterTestSuite, builds a cluster, and runs all integration tests on it.
+These Prow jobs are run before and after merging any changes to the `main` branch.
+Upon triggering, a Prow job runs the [`testing.sh`](https://github.com/kyma-project/kyma/blob/main/installation/scripts/testing.sh) script that creates a ClusterTestSuite, builds a cluster, and runs all integration tests on it.

 ## Features & benefits